Crock Pot Funeral Potatoes

 15-20 min before you serve, sprinkle the last cup of cheddar cheese on top to melt.
 (I omitted this step.)

 I LOVE THIS SALAD.
 It’s just a magical combination of ingredients.
 I got this recipe a long, long time ago from a sweet little lady named Patty.
-She lived next door to the Bernhisels, who hosted an annual Christmas dinner where this was always one of the dishes.
-Patty brought this wonderful potato salad to the party every year.
+She lived next door to my friend Julee, who hosted an annual Christmas dinner, and Patty would bring this potato salad dish.
+I make it for the Fourth of July but it will always remind me of Christmas.

 - 12 Idaho potatoes oiled, cooled, peeled and diced